-When you publish a view that uses Mapbox maps to Tableau Server, Tableau Online, or Tableau Public, your audience can view your data and your Mapbox map without having a Mapbox account.
+When you publish a view that uses Mapbox maps to Tableau Server, Tableau Cloud or Tableau Public, your audience can view your data and your Mapbox map without having a Mapbox account.

 Starting in Tableau Desktop 2019.2, Mapbox styles Streets, Outdoors and Satellite are available by default in Tableau in the Map Layers pane.
 For more information on map styles and map layers, see Customise How Your Map Looks.

 In Tableau Desktop, you can add a Mapbox map to your workbook and use it as a background map.